There are several multi-operator schemes where you can self-exclude from gambling from more than one place at a time.

 Multi-Operator Self-Exclusion Schemes

-Once registered you will be prevented from using gambling websites and apps run by companies licensed in the UK for a period of your choosing.
+Once registered you will be prevented from using gambling websites and apps run by companies licensed in Great Britain for a period of your choosing.

 Self-Exclude from Arcade and Adult Gaming Centres